medic/cht-docs/content/en/apps/guides/hosting/monitoring/postgres-ingest.md

 These instructions apply to both CHT 3.x (beyond 3.12) and CHT 4.x.
 {{% /pageinfo %}}

-## Adding
+## Introduction

-After you have done the [setup of CHT Watchdog]({{< relref "apps/guides/hosting/monitoring/setup.md" >}}) and configured it to run [with TLS and have backups enabled]({{< relref "apps/guides/hosting/monitoring/production.md" >}}), you may want to extend it to scrape other Prometheus data sources so that Grafana can send alerts on non-CHT Core metrics.

-This guide uses example instances of CHT Core (`cht.example.com`) and CHT Watchdog (`watchdog.example.com`).
-When deploying, be sure to replace with your own hostnames.
+Assuming initial Watchdog [setup]({{< relref "apps/guides/hosting/monitoring/setup.md" >}}) is done, you have made it [production ready]({{< relref "apps/guides/hosting/monitoring/production.md" >}}) and finally added [container monitoring]({{< relref "apps/guides/hosting/monitoring/integration.md" >}}),  there may be additional Postgres metrics you want to ingest to alert on.
+Or, you may want to create an entirely new dashboard in Grafana with no alerts for viewing health metrics like CHW visits per county or household registration rates.

+This guide will walk you through adding one a Postgres query as a datasoruce to Watchdog.
+It references CHT Core (`cht.example.com`),  CHT Watchdog (`watchdog.example.com`) and a Postgres server (`db.example.com`).

+It should be noted that this workflow can be added regardless if you've made it production ready or added container monitoring.
+However, for completeness, this guide assumes you have done both.
+As well, while this page shows how to add one query, you could add multiple if you need to.

-### Default Flow
+### Base Flow

-Let's look at how the default deployment of Watchdog works when configured to only gather metrics from [CHT Core's monitoring API]({{< relref "apps/reference/api#get-apiv2monitoring" >}}):
+Here's what Watchdog data flow looks like base off the intro above after adding [container monitoring]({{< relref "apps/guides/hosting/monitoring/integration.md" >}}):

 ```mermaid
 flowchart LR